 Front Counter Services

-Police Information Checks (PICs), previously known as Criminal Record Checks, maybe required for employment, volunteer, or education reasons.
+Canadian Police Certificates and Certified Criminal Record Checks may be required for visa applications, foreign work permits, and foreign travel.
 The applicant must attend the main detachment in person and provide two pieces of accepted identification (ID) and proof of Burnaby residency.

 Accepted forms of ID